Y

 03 · The board

 Players print, drag, and annotate documents before submission.
-The physicality reinforces the investigative loop — it turns reading into acting.
+The physicality reinforces the investigative loop and turns reading into acting.

 Chapter 03